 Create an SMB volume for Azure NetApp Files

-Azure NetApp Files supports creating volumes using NFS (NFSv3 and NFSv4.1), SMB3, or dual protocol (NFSv3 and SMB).
+Azure NetApp Files supports creating volumes using NFS (NFSv3 or NFSv4.1), SMB3, or dual protocol (NFSv3 and SMB, or NFSv4.1 and SMB).
 A volume's capacity consumption counts against its pool's provisioned capacity.
-This article shows you how to create an SMB3 volume.

 Before you begin

 - You must have already set up a capacity pool.
-See Set up a capacity pool.
+See Create a capacity pool.

 - A subnet must be delegated to Azure NetApp Files.
 See Delegate a subnet to Azure NetApp Files.